Some GOP candidates attack McConnell, but it's not working

 WASHINGTON — Attacking Mitch McConnell might succeed in getting some insurgent Republican candidates a lot of attention, but it hasn't yet proven to be a strategy that actually wins elections.

 As Senate Majority Leader, McConnell has become the figurehead of a Washington political establishment that his own party's rank-and-file loves to hate.
-But those who pursue a scorched-earth attack on him continue to lose even as many of the attacks come after McConnell and his allies work to defeat them in Republican primaries.
+But those who pursue a scorched-earth attack on him continue to lose the battles against McConnell and his allies in Republican primaries.

 Breaking News Emails